gustavosilveiragss/gustavosilveiragss/README.md

 <h1 align="center">Hey, I'm Gustavo</h1>
 <h3 align="center">A Software Engineering student who loves the process of creating and learning</h3>

-- 🌱 I’m currently learning **The Rust language and related frameworks**
+- 🌱 I’m currently learning **The Rust language and applications related to it**

-- 👨‍💻 All of my projects are available at [https://gustavosilveira.codes](https://gustavosilveira.codes)
+- 👨‍💻 All of my projects are available at [https://www.gustavosilveira.codes](https://www.gustavosilveira.codes)

 - 📫 Reach me at **gustavo24gss@gmail**

-- ⛰️ My main interests are: **Hiking, reading, running and music**
+- ⛰️ My main interests are: **hiking, reading, running and music**

 <h3 align="left">Connect with me:</h3>
 <p align="left">